huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 From experience, we can tell you that the most important things to keep in mind when adding a model are:

--   Don\'t reinvent the wheel!
+-   Don't reinvent the wheel!
 Most parts of the code you will add for the new 🤗 Transformers model already exist somewhere in 🤗 Transformers.
 Take some time to find similar, already existing models and tokenizers you can copy from.
     [grep](https://www.gnu.org/software/grep/) and
     [rg](https://github.com/BurntSushi/ripgrep) are your friends.
 Note
-    that it might very well happen that your model\'s tokenizer is based on one model implementation, and your model\'s modeling code on another one. *E.g.* FSMT\'s modeling code is based on BART, while FSMT\'s tokenizer code is based on XLM.
+    that it might very well happen that your model's tokenizer is based on one model implementation, and your model's modeling code on another one. *E.g.*, FSMT's modeling code is based on BART, while FSMT's tokenizer code is based on XLM.
--   It\'s more of an engineering challenge than a scientific challenge.
+-   It's more of an engineering challenge than a scientific challenge.
     You should spend more time on creating an efficient debugging environment than trying to understand all theoretical aspects of the model in the paper.
--   Ask for help, when you\'re stuck!
-Models are the core component of 🤗 Transformers so that we at Hugging Face are more than happy to help you at every step to add your model.
-Don\'t hesitate to ask if you notice you are not making progress.
+-   Ask for help when you're stuck!
+Models are the core component of 🤗 Transformers so we, at Hugging Face, are more than happy to help you at every step to add your model.
+Don't hesitate to ask if you notice you are not making progress.

 In the following, we try to give you a general recipe that we found most